Hardcoreprawn/architecture/input/posts/solutions/business-data-and-how-to-manage-it.md

 > At Everflow, our mission is to simplify our customer's utility needs.
 We need to understand their use of utilities and be able to track how we can align their use.
 >
-> Our MDM strategy reflects our business goals:
+> Our data strategy reflects our business goals:
 >
-> * Provide a single view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
+> * Provide a coherent, connected view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
 Providing this joined-up view allows our 'single quote' and 'single bill' initiatives to succeed and scale
 > * To support their brokers and support agents to get the correct information quickly and easily, so we can continue to deliver excellent customer service.
 To support and not detract from our main value proposition by offering a lightweight solution which aligns with our values and principles
+> * This ability to provide a sensible, joined-up story allows us to out-perform our compeitors and exceed our custo0mers expectations.
+This allows us to effectively up-sell and cross-sell products.
 >
->We will achieve these goals:
+>The Data team will support Everflow to achieve these goals:
 >
-> * By identifying and managing our Core Master Data, required to create integrated customer experiences
+> * By identifying and managing our Core Business Data which is required to create integrated customer experiences
 > * Through maintaining authoritative sources, which the broader organisation can easily access
 > * Ensuring our data stewardship is fit for purpose as our regulated footprint grows
 > * By providing a lightweight service which delivers the necessary functionality in a cost-effective manner
 >
->For Everflow, MDM is a critical enabler to our business goals.
+>For Everflow, Data Management is a critical enabler to our business goals.
 >
 > * Allows us to create a single view of the customer, their active contracts, and potential upsells
 > * Enable us to analyse broker performance and see how different brokers do in other areas
-> * Integrate new systems and master customer records, quotes and billing.
+> * Integrate new systems, products, customer records, quotes and billing as we expand and acquire.

 This strategy outlines how to achieve this and gain short-term benefits incrementally.
-The outcomes align with the organisation's goals and explain how MDM is necessary to deliver those goals.
+The outcomes align with the organisation's goals and explain how Data Management is necessary to deliver those goals.

 The rest of this article will describe the project necessary to create such a hub and what types of tools will be required.

 ## Method

-An MDM process involves several stages.
+A Data Management project involves several stages.
 Not all are essential, but some have to come first.

 ![10 Steps to a Successful MDM Project](https://miro.medium.com/v2/resize:fit:2000/format:webp/1*75EtrzKzZUb0nfPd8VT9qw.png)
 > Schedlbauer, M. (2019) Master Data Management, shipzero.
 [Medium](https://medium.com/appanion/10-steps-towards-a-successful-master-data-management-project-1322e20d2241).

 ## 1. Goal - Define Business Outcomes

 An important step.
 Things only happen when there is a tangible goal for the business.
-MDM drives two main types of value streams:
+Data Management drives two main types of value streams:

-1. MDM drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
+1. Data Management drives a short-term return on its investment by managing inconsistencies, improving analysis and reducing the effort to visualise and analyse data.
 It boosts responses to customers and partners.
 2. A longer-term return is the capability to model and simulate how changes affect business performance.
-MDM allows business modelling and testing, which can make analytics a strategic investment.
+Data Management allows business modelling and testing, which can make analytics a strategic investment.
 It supports acquisition and integration by ensuring new systems adapt to existing data.

-It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of MDM and a broader data strategy.
+It is vital to maintain both the vision (Analytics as a strategic enabler) and the short-term gains (we can show value in the short term by doing -something-) when explaining the importance of Data Management and a data strategy.

 ## 2. Identification

-### Identify Master Data
+### Identify Core Business Data

-At the start of any project, identify the relevant master data for that project, not all the master data you may ever need, and certainly not all the data you have.
+At the start of any project, identify the relevant business data for that project, not all the business data you may ever need, and certainly not all the data you have.

-The following characteristics help identify Master Data:
+The following characteristics help identify Core Business Data:

 * High Business Value
 * Low volatility
 * Complex
 * Reusable

-Master data is only the high-value, complex, reusable entities with low volatility, such as:
+Core Business data is only the high-value, complex, reusable entities with low volatility, such as:

 * Customers
   * CustomerAccounts